Web Conferencing (Blackboard Collaborate)

 - Blackboard Collaborate 24/7 Technical Support: Blackboard Collaborate’s worldwide technical support team is available 24 hours a day, 7 days a week to provide assistance.

 Note: The Blackboard Collaborate technical support team cannot assist with U of S specific questions (e.g. “I cannot access my Blackboard Learn course.”).
-Those questions should be directed to the ICT Help Desk.
+Those questions should be directed to the ICT Service Desk.

 To learn more about web conferencing with Blackboard Collaborate or to arrange for training and testing sessions, contact the ICT Web Conferencing Support Team at firstname.lastname@example.org